Av9647/sentryhawk/README.md

     Initialize the Superset DB `superset db upgrade`, create an admin user, and import the included dashboards `superset import-dashboards -p dashboards`.

 8. **Domain and Security**: Finally, configure DNS and CDN.
-Point your domain (e.g. example.com) to a CloudFront distribution in front of the EC2 instance running Superset.
+Point your domain (e.g. `example.com`) to a CloudFront distribution in front of the EC2 instance running Superset.
 Use ACM to attach an SSL certificate.
 Enable WAF rules.
-The documentation provides a CloudFront Function that forces “www” and rewrites / to the Superset dashboard home.
-Redact any account-specific details (like IPs or ARNs) when you publish your config.
+The documentation provides a CloudFront Function that forces `www` and rewrites `/` to the Superset dashboard home.
+Redact any account-specific details like IPs or ARNs when you publish your config.

 **Note**: The above steps outline a complete deployment.
 All sensitive values (API keys, passwords, ARNs) should be replaced with placeholders or stored in secrets managers.